How To Capture A Stray Dog?

 It was a beautiful sunny day when my girlfriend and I were on our way to the Everglades to take in the nature and the beauty that abounds us in Miami.
 Dog training was not on the agenda, however, as we were about to pull into the Everglades parking lot, we saw what looked like two hyena’s running wild on the side of the road.
 As we got closer and rolled down the windows we realized they were dogs running, limping, and starving, just trying to seek shelter and survive.

-I happen to be a dog trainer in Miami so I always have various leashes, food, treats and other odd dog paraphernalia in my car.
+I happen to be a dog trainer in Los Angeles and Miami so I always have various leashes, food, treats and other odd dog paraphernalia in my car.
 But this is how we safely captured stray homeless dogs and hopefully these suggestions may provide you with some ideas on what to do when you encounter a stray or homeless dog.

 Analyze A Dog’s Temperament